Samell00/Java/README.md

 ## Wireframes

-I used Adobe comp app on my phone to compile the wireframes, these are just a basci overview of how I want my page to look and function and what elements will do what and contain.
+I used Adobe comp app on my phone to compile the wireframes, these are just a basic overview of how I want my page to look and function and what elements will do what and contain.
 I did Wireframes for both computer and phone view

 ### Computer view